alexanderjackson/ldap-backup-and-restore/README.md

 **Preface**

 These scripts are currently beeing used to backup and restore the LDAP tree of an Zarafa Server.
-They have been tested to work with Debian Wheezy (64bit) and OpenLDAP supporting live configuration.
+They have been tested to work with Debian Wheezy (64bit) and OpenLDAP with OLC (cn=config) configuration.